 The first attempt was unleashed on our children – it lasted 3 hours, (we’ve learnt a lot since then) they had a thoroughly enjoyable time and so did we!
 So have many children and parents since.
-That’s what we LOVE about children’s parties, seeing kids have a really super time and knowing we’ve saved time and money.
-We hope you like them too, please let us know what you think, we’re always trying to improve and think of new themes for the future.
+That’s what we LOVE about children’s parties, seeing kids have a really super time and knowing we’ve saved parents time and money.
+We hope you like them too, please let us know, we’re always trying to improve and think of new themes for the future.
 Some of the best ideas have come from our customers, children and parents alike and we really appreciate your input.

 Claire has done a variety of jobs.
 Working in Special Effects at the BBC for 12 years, much of it in children’s entertainment.
 As a DT technician in a girls school and at a garden centre.
-She is currently a part-time SEN teaching assistant, and all round good egg.
+She is currently a part-time SEN teaching assistant, and is an all round good egg.

 Chris worked as a film editor at the BBC for over 24 years.
 He is currently a senior lecturer at Lincoln University in Media Production.
 An all round good egg, but bigger.

 However, we’re still hoping to make some new awesome themes, here’s a few ideas:

 - Space adventure